Microchip-MPLAB-Harmony/wireless_system_pic32mzw1_wfi32e01/system/ota/docs/configuration.md

    **NOTE : If disabled service will automatically detect and go for http or https connection, by looking into server URL mentioned by user**

    - **Disk space check:** By default this option will be disabled.
 If enable, free sector check will be done, in ext flash before download starts.

+   -  **Enable/Disable Patch Functionality:** By default this option will be disabled.
+If enabled by user ,OTA service will enable code to support `patch` functionality.